CsBigDataHub/working-with-vim/pages/operators.md

 Use `<<` and `>>` to shift using a count.
 For example `5>>` will shift 5 lines once to the right.
 If you want to shift more use `.` to repeat the command.

-### Auto Indent
+### Formatting

-<span class="sidenote">See `:help =` </span> The `=` command will automatically indent text based on internal formatting, or as defined by a plugin for the language.
-The typical way I use is to highlight the section I want to automatically indent using VISUAL mode, and then press `=` to format.
+<span class="sidenote">See `:help =` </span> The `=` command will indent text based on internal formatting rules, or as defined by a plugin for the language.
+The typical way I use is to highlight the section I want to format using VISUAL mode, and then press `=` to format.

 ## Repeat That